 Watching a slideshow of photographs filled with parents holding their children, some kissing their sick infant's head or sharing a look of devastation with their partner as they clutch their dying child, you may wonder what type of person is strong enough to be able to capture these last moments of an innocent child’s life.

-Founded in 2003, Drallos nonprofit organization, The American Child Photographers Charity Guild, is now a worldwide service of more than 8,000 photographers, including in communities such as Canton, Birmingham, Chesterfield and Dearborn Heights.
-Photographers are part of the charity and take professional pictures of sick or dying children for their families at no cost.
+Founded in 2003, Drallos nonprofit organization, The American Child Photographers Charity Guild, is now a worldwide service of more than 8,000 photographers, including a few in Patch communities such as Canton, Birmingham, Chesterfield and Dearborn Heights.
+Photographers there all are part of the charity and take professional pictures of sick or dying children for their families at no cost.
 Others hail from Farmington Hills, Fenton, Macomb, Wyandotte, Bloomfield Township and Novi.

 To help raise money to support the charity, Drallos offers "portrait parties" throughout the year with 100 percent of the proceeds going to The American Child Photographers Charity Guild.